AlliG02/tiago_public_ws/README.md

-# Final Year Project: Person-Following Robot
+# Final Year Project: Person Following Robot

 ## Overview

-This repository contains my final year project at King's College London: a person-following robot with the following capabilities:
+This repository contains my final year project at King's College London: a person following robot with the following capabilities:

 - **Person following:** The robot follows a specific person.
 - **Person lock:** The robot remains focused on the person being followed, even when other people enter its field of view.